Build Spreadsheets You Can Trust

 Your yearly sales forecast changed again but you have no idea why? xltrail helps you to find the responsible input factor and when and why it was changed.
 If you don't agree, just check the author and you can discuss.

 xltrail keeps an audit trail of all the changes and allows you to see the edits between any two dates.
 This makes it easy to check how the spreadsheet evolved while you were on vacations, for example.

-xltrail shows you the difference between two sheet versions.
-This is helpful when locating an unintended change, cross-checking expected versus actual changes or comparing against a change introduced by another team member.
-Understand which columns and rows were deleted or inserted and get a grip on formula changes.See example
+xltrail shows you the difference between two versions of a sheet.
+This is helpful when searching for an error, cross-checking expected versus actual changes or peer reviewing a change introduced by another team member.

 Zoomer Analytics GmbH

 © 2018 Zoomer Analytics LLC.
 All rights reserved.